pay360/mobilesdk-demoapp-android/README.md

-# PayPoint Advanced Payments SDK Demo
+# Pay360 by Capita Advanced Payments SDK Demo

-Demonstrates how to integrate the [PayPoint Advanced Payments SDK](https://github.com/paypoint/mobilesdk-android) into your app.
+Demonstrates how to integrate the [Pay360 by Capita Advanced Payments SDK](https://github.com/paypoint/mobilesdk-android) into your app.

 ## Quickstart

-Sign up for an Explorer account at [PayPoint Explorer](https://developer.paypoint.com/payments/explore/#/register)
+Sign up for an Explorer account at [Pay360 by Capita Explorer](https://developer.paypoint.com/payments/explore/#/register)

 Replace the installation id in PaymentActivity with the Cashier API installation id you are provided with after sign up.